About the TechSmart Initiative

-“The MHCRC is thrilled to be working alongside so many others who understand that success of our youth is key to the success of our communities,” said Carol Studenmund, MHCRC Commisioner.
-“Through the TechSmart Initiative, the District’s will gain critical resources to discover how to best use technology in teaching and learning to improve outcomes for all students.”
+“The MHCRC was thrilled to be working alongside so many others who understood that success of our youth is key to the success of our communities,” said Carol Studenmund, MHCRC Commisioner.
+“Through the TechSmart Initiative, the District’s gained critical resources to discover how to best use technology in teaching and learning to improve outcomes for all students.”

 TechSmart Schools & Grantee Transition to Distance Learning